 ''I express myself through music.
 It liberates me in ways that words simply cannot.
 For me, a world without music is no world at all.
 Through a simple but powerful message, music is what connects people and we, the musicians, are the messengers.''

-Canadian soprano Rachel Guertin-Lambertson is known for her great musicality and sensitivity on stage.
+Canadian soprano Rachel Rhea, also knowns as Rachel Guertin-Lambertson, is known for her great musicality and sensitivity on stage.
 Her genuine, charming presence, combined with the warmth and agility of her voice, easily captivates the audience, making her a promising young artist.

-Rachel is the recipient of prestigious awards and scholarships, including the Holland Scholarship offered by the Amsterdam Hogeschool voor de Kunsten, the Aida bursary offered by the Jeunesses Musicales du Canada Foundation, as well as an important grant to participate in renown programs such as the Weimar Bach Cantata Academy, under the direction of Helmuth Rilling, and the Académie Internationale de Musique du Domaine Forget de Charlevoix.
+Rachel is the recipient of prestigious awards and scholarships, including the Holland Scholarship offered by the Amsterdam Hogeschool voor de Kunsten, the Aida bursary offered by the Jeunesses Musicales de Canada, as well as an important grant to participate in renown programs such as the Weimar Bach Cantata Academy, under the direction of Helmuth Rilling, and the Académie Internationale de Musique du Domaine Forget de Charlevoix.

-Throughout her years of studies, Rachel has worked with several renowned teachers, coaches, and directors including Helmuth Riling, Kathy Saltzman Romey, Lorenzo Ghirlanda, Julien Prégardien, Don Marrazzo, Jeanne-Michèle Charbonnet, Barbara Bonney, Alexander Oliver, Roberta Alexander, Ed Spanjaard, Margreet Honig, Ira Siff, Sasja Hunnego, Martin Vacha, Donna Brown and Jacques Lacombe.
+She has worked with several renowned teachers, coaches, and directors including Helmuth Riling, Kathy Saltzman Romey, Lorenzo Ghirlanda, Julien Prégardien, Don Marrazzo, Jeanne-Michèle Charbonnet, Barbara Bonney, Alexander Oliver, Roberta Alexander, Martin Vacha, Ed Spanjaard, Margreet Honig, Ira Siff, Sasja Hunnego, Martin Vacha, Donna Brown and Jacques Lacombe.

 Since the age of six, Rachel has extensively studied classical piano and ballet, as well as other dance styles such as ballet-jazz, contemporary and flamenco.
 At the age of 12, she played the role of an angel in Les Grands Ballets Canadiens' ballet The Nutcracker, which helped her develop a sense of confidence on stage.
-Originally from Montreal, she grew up in a French and English speaking environment, making her fluent in both languages, and has great ease in Spanish (B1), German (A2) and Italian (A2).
+Originally from Montreal, she grew up in a French and English-speaking environment, making her fluent in both languages.
+She also has great ease in Spanish and German.